Define Friend: A Good Understanding Of The Friend Definition

 What Is A Friend?

-A friend is someone other than your family or lover that you share close affection with.
-You share kindness, sympathy, empathy, compassion, common interests, common beliefs, loyalty, and fun with them.
-They can be in person or online.
+A friend is someone other than your family or partner that you share close affection with.
+You share kindness, sympathy, empathy, compassion, loyalty, fun, and probably some common beliefs and values with them.
+They can be in person or online, your next door neighbor or 1,000 miles away.

 There are different degrees of friendship.
-Some friends are casual; you may share a couple of interests with them, and you may talk sometimes, but you're not as deep as you could be, and that's how the friendship is.
-Other friends, you're more close to.
+Some friends are casual; you may share a couple of interests with them, and you may talk sometimes, but you're not as deep as you could be, and that's just how the friendship is.
+Other friends you're more close to.
 You spend time whenever you can, and you've been through it all.
 You may have had a childhood with them and have experienced ups and downs, and yet they're still good friends of yours.
 The two of you can go for a long time without talking, but once you start talking again, it's like no time has passed.
+The relationship just feels secure.

-Then there is the social media definition of a friend, where the two of you have your accounts linked together on social media, but maybe you don't talk at all.
+Then there is the social media definition of a friend, in which the two of you have your accounts linked together on social media, but maybe you don't actually talk at all.
 You should not confuse social media 'friends' with real-life friends.

 Think about it.
 If you have 500 friends on Facebook, could you see yourself becoming deep friends with all 500?
 Probably not.
 They are just numbers on social media.
-When it comes to friendship, less is more.
-Many of those friends on Facebook should just be named acquaintances, but that doesn't have the same ring to it.
-"I acquaintance someone on Facebook today," just doesn't sound right.
+When it comes to friendship, less is often more.
+Many of those friends on Facebook are more acquaintances than anything else, but that doesn't have the same ring to it.
+"I acquaintanced someone on Facebook today," just doesn't sound right.

 What is the difference between a friend and an acquaintance?
 An acquaintance is a person who you talk to on occasion, but the friendship bond is just not there.
-Maybe it would be there if the two of you talked more, but odds are, the person is someone who is nice and good to talk to on occasion, but the bond doesn't happen.
-They won't be the person you talk to when problems are happening.
+Maybe it would be there if the two of you talked more, but odds are, the person is someone who is nice and good to talk to on occasion, but it just doesn’t feel as though there’s a bond.
+They likely won't be the person you talk to when problems are happening.
 They aren't going to be the person you see yourself spending a lot of time with.
-Maybe they're a friend of a friend who you tolerate whenever they're around.
+Alternatively, some friendships blossom from acquaintanceships, if we only give them a chance.

 Look at your social media, as well as the people you know in real life.
 How many of them would you say are friends?
 How many are just acquaintances?
 Perhaps the biggest problem with friendship today is mixing the two up.
 Odds are, only a handful of people in your life are worthy to be your friend, while the others are actually acquaintances.